orikemary/alx-low_level_programming/0x03-debugging/README.md

 3. Leap year
 mandatory
-This program converts a date to the day of year and determines how many days are left in year, taking leap into consideratio.
+This program converts a date to the day of year and determines how many days are left in year, taking leap into consideration.